-2018 2017 Active Brands maps all critical sub-suppliers.
+Active Brands maps all critical sub-suppliers.
 The stated percentage is an estimate for all sub-suppliers and not only critical sub-suppliers.
+Due to Covid-19, the number of mapped suppliers remained the same during 2020.

-Percentage of suppliers with whom we have had a business relationship for more than three years
+Percentage of the company's suppliers with whom the company has had a business relationship for more than three years

-2019 2018 2017 Active Brands has long term relationship with all its suppliers and we together have developed payment systems which makes payments smooth and on time.
-Percentage of suppliers with other forms of worker representation
+Active Brands has long term relationship with all its suppliers and we together have developed payment systems which makes payments smooth and on time.

+Percentage of suppliers with worker representation other than trade union